Back to posts

 assert divide(20, 4) == 5

-But it misses critical edge cases — division by zero, negative numbers, floating-point precision.
-The tests pass, CI stays green, but the code isn’t production-ready.
+It never tests division by zero, negative numbers, or floating-point precision.
+The tests pass and CI stays green, but the code still isn’t production-ready.

-What this means for CI: A green pipeline is no longer a reliable signal.
-You need additional quality gates: static analysis, fuzzing, property-based testing.
+A green pipeline is no longer a reliable signal on its own.
+You need extra quality gates: static analysis, fuzzing, property-based testing.

 The Integration Testing Gap